NextSDS Logo

 What are the hazard statements for Bis(tri-n-butyltin) oxide?

-This substance has 6 hazard statements: H301: Toxic if swallowed.
-H311: Toxic in contact with skin.
+This substance has 6 hazard statements: H301: Toxic if swallowed or in contact with skin.
+H311: Toxic if swallowed or in contact with skin.
 H315: Causes skin irritation.
 H319: Causes serious eye irritation.
 H360: May damage fertility or the unborn child.
 H372: Causes damage to the kidneys, the liver, the respiratory system, the blood, the endocrine system and the immune system through prolonged or repeated exposure.
 Route of exposure: Oral, Inhalative.

 What is the melting point of Bis(tri-n-butyltin) oxide?